BMBox/cesarean-cypher/README.md

-# Cesarean Cipher (Rot13 Variation)
+# Cesarean Cipher
 [![License](https://img.shields.io/badge/License-GPL%20v3.0-blue.svg)](LICENSE)

 ## Overview
-This project implements a simple variation of the Caesar Cipher, specifically the Rot13 algorithm.
-The Rot13 cipher is a substitution cipher with a specific shift of 13 places, meaning that it replaces each letter with the letter 13 letters after it in the alphabet.
-This cipher has the unique property of being its own inverse - applying Rot13 twice returns the original text.
-The implementation is designed to process input text from standard input (stdin) and output the encrypted or decrypted text to standard output (stdout).
+This project implements a simple variation of the Caesar Cipher.
+It can be used to encode and decode text using a specified offset.

 ## Prerequisites
 - A C compiler such as Clang or GCC